 Was this the turning point for the group or was it the fort that we had our first laugh I do not remember maybe it was over dog and the bone.
 It was an instant connection.
 It reduced us to mere mortals with the objective being which team scored more points.
 I think Yahya’s tummy rumbled just then since he rounded us back to the little yellow bus back to the little village.
 Every house had hosted groups just like ours and there were two women hunched over a stove frying onions for Poha.
 I know that traditional cooking over a clay stove and firewood has great flavour but it also takes a lot of time and it was ages whilst the Poha arrived.
 I had to have that shower and get spruced up, for the next agenda on the itinerary - The Bankot fort.

-I definitely realised the luxuries that i was used to – first hot water, second coffee and third LPG in that order.
+I definitely realized the luxuries that I was used to - first hot water, second coffee and third LPG in that order.
 I felt I was back in boarding school where all the girls made a beeline for the loo for their showers bath saying after you after you.
-My turn finally arrived the water was cold but after a couple of mugs you braved it that left me refreshed and I managed to get all the grit out of my hair .
+My turn finally arrived the water was cold but after a couple of mugs you braved it that left me refreshed and I managed to get all the grit out of my hair.
 As I walked out I found tea and Poha waiting for me.
 Spoilt but not fussy would be me.

 The house had a cute backyard lined with coconut trees and a well which was my go to place that moment on for the rest of the time that I was there.
-It was threatening to rain and the little family of the proud Rooster ,were busy looking for their juicy grubs, when I heard Hitler she loved her new name by the way say time to go and the clapping that went with it.
+It was threatening to rain and the little family of the proud Rooster, were busy looking for their juicy grubs, when I heard Hitler she loved her new name by the way say time to go and the clapping that went with it.
 I smiled inwardly and was up.
 A run down fort amidst a mango orchard overlooking a beautiful coast line, laden with an overcast sky made it the most comfortable spot.
-With boisterous large groups all around us I realised I loved my group.
-We did not step on each others toes, ragged a bit here and there without getting personal, savoured every moment, gave each one their space and still were a group.
-I realised Zahida Yahya and the little boy looked similar and had dented cheeks.
+With boisterous large groups all around us I realized I loved my group.
+We did not step on each other’s toes, ragged a bit here and there without getting personal, savored every moment, gave each one their space and still were a group.
+I realized Zahida Yahya and the little boy looked similar and had dented cheeks.

 It was dark, dull and raining and it was time to check on the Turtles.
 Some of them decided to stay back and be warm, some of us decided to brave the weather and check on the Turtles.
 Hiren, Zahida, Jyoti, Pranab Siri and I raced to the green clearing.
 The weather had not dampened anyone's mood, in fact there were more people than the morning of that day.
 The wicker basket was opened and one lazy little fellow was flapping his wings happy to be out of his shell.
 The applauds and the smiles for that little bed bug looking thing was overwhelming.
 We walked towards the beach, ropes came from nowhere and we were cordoned off from the mini celebrity while she walked her / his first steps to freedom.
 Every step which she made was met with cheers and she would actually stop to drink everything in.
 Up up and away she went,felt a little tug when we saw the little head bobbing up and down in the waves.